 These light sticks are guaranteed for five years, and each one comes individually wrapped.
 They are industrial grade and boast a level of quality they claim can’t be found in their competitors’ products.
 Customer reviews rate these light sticks very highly, and even praise the price which is just over $1 per light stick.

 Cyalume has provided light sticks to the US Military and other agencies for over 40 years according to their site, and they maintain strict quality guidelines to ensure that their light sticks work.
-These light sticks are good underwater use and for use in confined spaces.
+These light sticks are good for underwater use and for use in confined spaces.

 - Great in power outages, safe for kids